michael105/minicore/README.md

-The sources are partially written completely new, partially scratched together from: suckless base utils, minutils, minix.
+The sources are mostly written completely new, some parts scratched together from: suckless base utils, minutils, minix.

-I keep all copyright notices within the sources.
+I kept all copyright notices within the sources.

 Please, don't get this project too serious.
 It's more sort of a soothing puzzle to me.